benjvi/benjvi.github.io/_posts/2019-04-01-Vi-Code-Idea-Rosetta-Stone.markdown

 ---
 layout: post
-title: "Vim, VSCode & Intellij: A Rosetta Stone"
+title: "Vim, VSCode & Intellij: A Cheat Sheet"
 categories: [technology]
 image: ibelonghere.png
 ---

  In the last six months (somewhat late to the game) I've really startted to adopt VS Code for editing on a regular basis.
-One thing that was painful, was a lack of materials on what shortcuts I needed to learn to make myself as productive as I am in vim (or even as I am in intellij).
-Since lots of features work the same in different editors, its also useful to be able to relate commands in a new editor to those you already know.
-In the process of doing this I realized that I might use a feature in Vim but not in Intellij, or vice versa - even when they are available and useful in both. *My editing experience would be better if I could do everything I already know how to do in any one editor*.
-Hence, here I try to list useful (basic) features that I use across all three editors I use, as a reference to help in learning a consistent set of commands.
+In the process, I realized how many shortcuts I've come to rely on in my goto editors, Vim and Intellij.
+Hence, here I try to list useful (basic) features that I use across all three editors I'm now using, as a reference to help in learning a consistent set of commands.

 <!--more-->